Frequently Asked Questions

 Q: How can my team raise money for travel or the end of season team party?

-A: By collecting TEAM SPONSORSHIPS or by TEAM FUNDRAISING in strict accordance with the Poway Pop Warner Policies & Procedures which can be found by selecting the ADMIN PAGE of this website.
+A: Team funds can be collected by team sponsorships or by team fundraising (in strict accordance with the Poway Pop Warner Policies & Procedures).
 Teams will also have the opportunity to run a concession day at Poway High during home games.
 All money earned will be credited to the team.
 Further information will be shared at the Mandatory Team Parent Meeting held during the first week of August.

 Q: What is the “Player/Cheerleader Still Photo & Video Release” clause I read on one of the required registration forms?